Frederik Ludvig Bang: Career

 In 1774 he was employed as assistant physician (reservelæge) by the old chief physician Johan Christian Fabricius (1705–75), who needed help in his work at Frederick's Royal Hospital, and upon his death on 18 May 1775, he became the medical department's new chief physician.
 In this position, which he held for 25 years, he contributed greatly to practical medical science.
 On 29 May 1782 he also became an extraordinary professor at the University of Copenhagen and thus became the first senior physician to act as a teacher in his capacity as a university professor.
 Thereby, a more systematic clinical teaching, "teaching at the bedside", was introduced.
 In 1786 he became a member of the Collegium Medicum.
 In 1795, he also became a member of the board of Fredercik's hospital, and the Midwifery Commission.
 In 1803, he became a member of the Sundhedskollegiet.
 In 1806 he was elected as the university's chancellor.

 His two most important publications were Selecta diarii Nosocomii Regii Fridericiani Hafniensis (I–II) and Praxis medica systematica exposita, selectis diarii Nosocomii Fridericiani illustrata.
-Both were translated ito German shortly after their publication.
+Both were translated into German shortly after their publication.
 His department was often visited by foreign doctors.

 Ge retired from the hospital on 9 August 1800 and in that connection was appointed as ordinary professor at the university.